 Stan User’s Guide

 The Stan user’s guide provides example models and programming techniques for coding statistical models in Stan.
 It also serves as an example-driven introduction to Bayesian modeling and inference.
-For version 2.18, this is titled Stan User’s Guide.
+For versions 2.18 and later, this is titled Stan User’s Guide.
 For versions 2.17 and earlier, this is part of the Stan Reference Manual.

 Stan Language Reference Manual

 The manual for Stan’s programming language for coding probability models, inference algorithms for fitting models and making predictions, and posterior analysis tools for evaluating the results.
 This manual applies to all Stan interfaces.

 Stan Language Reference Manual 2.33 pdf (GitHub pdf, CC-BY 4.0 license)

 Stan Language Functions Reference